 Those that benefits from your page will voluntarily follow you and always watch out for more content from you.

-The moment your audience start engaging with your content, so many people will get to know your brand and establish a long last relationship with you.
+The moment your audience starts engaging with your content, so many people will get to know your brand and establish a long last relationship with you.

 This will enable your customers to seek immediate support from you.

-According to UnMetric, businesses that use social media for marketing have better chances of establishing a good and effective relationship with their customers.
+According to UnMetric, businesses that use social media for marketing have better chances of establishing a good and effective relationships with their customers.